A memoir of exile and rebellion—

 The shelter had given him bedbugs

-took everything he owned.
+and thieves took everything he owned.

 PDX2: